Urban rail in the United Kingdom: Belfast

-Some services run between Larne and Portadown, calling at all stations.
 Belfast Suburban Rail serves 39 different stations on three lines.

 Birmingham

 Co-ordinated and subsidised by Transport for West Midlands (TfWM), West Midlands Trains operates a network of 70 stations in the West Midlands county focused on Birmingham.
 West Midlands Trains operate the West Midlands suburban routes under the West Midlands Railway branding to distinguish them from their longer-distance routes.
 The main city-centre station is Birmingham New Street, operated by Network Rail; the other city-centre stations are Birmingham Snow Hill and Birmingham Moor Street.
 The other main stations in the West Midlands are Wolverhampton and Coventry.

 During 2014/15, there were nearly 51 million rail passenger journeys in the TfWM area.
 Birmingham has the highest proportion of rail commuters in England outside London.
 In the past few decades the proportion of journeys into central Birmingham by rail has grown sharply: 29% of journeys into Birmingham city centre in the peak hours were made by rail in 2015, compared to 17% in 2001, 12% in 1991.

-Most of the Birmingham and West Midlands County local suburban lines are centred on New Street station, including the Cross-City Line, the Chase Line and the Coventry-Wolverhampton Line.
-Three suburban routes, known collectively as the Snow Hill Lines run through Snow Hill and Moor Street stations.
+Most of the Birmingham and West Midlands County local suburban lines are centred on New Street station, including the Cross-City Line, the Chase Line and the Coventry-Wolverhampton line.
+Three suburban routes, known collectively as the Snow Hill lines run through Snow Hill and Moor Street stations.
 Services run at ten-minute frequencies on the busiest routes, with most other routes operating at least a 15–20 or 30 minute frequency.
 Routes are listed below:

 West Midlands Trains routes operating from Birmingham New Street: